bryan-at-looker/embed-sdk-sko-markdown/section4.md

 ###Keep dashboard filters in sync with API calls

-If we wanted to keep the Top 10 states in sync with the date range on the dashboard, we can listen to when the date range changes on the filter, re-run an api call
+We're now showing "Trending States" in the dropdown and giving the end user context to the order (no magnitude... yet).
+But its static to our initial query, top states of all time by gross margin.
+An idea to make it more dynamic is to have the dropdown respond to the changes from within the iframe.
+When a user changes the date filter, maybe we change the dropdown too?
+Here is how you would do that.

-Create new constants
+Create new constants in `demo_config.ts`

 ```
 // map the dashboard date filter to the query date filter